-One of the major problems in the gold supply chain is the extraction of gold in artisanal mines, where know-how and infrastructure often remain basic, and where the legal framework for exploitation is weak or non-existent.
-Yet this working environment, which provides only 20% of the world’s gold, employs more than 40 million workers – men, women and children – worldwide.
-According to a study just published by Fritz (2020), there are 12 industrial mines in Burkina Faso employing a total of around 7,000 people.
-In contrast, two out of three families earn their living in small-scale gold mining operations.
+One of the major problems in the gold supply chain is the extraction of gold in artisanal and small-scale mining (ASM), where know-how and infrastructure often remain basic, and where the legal framework for exploitation is weak or non-existent.
+Yet this working environment, which provides only 20% of the world’s gold, employs more than 20 million workers – men, women and children – worldwide.
+According to a study just published by Brügger (2020), there are 12 industrial mines in Burkina Faso employing a total of around 7,000 people.
+In contrast, two out of three families earn their living in artisanal and small-scale gold mining operations.
 This corresponds, for Burkina Faso in 2001, to between 100,000 and 200,000 people working at around 200 different sites.
-However, this figure amounts to between 1 and 1.2 million people directly or indirectly dependent on artisanal mining in Burkina, providing a low, but existential income for a large number of actors in gold mining.
+However, this figure amounts to between 1 and 1.2 million people directly or indirectly dependent on ASM in Burkina, providing a low, but existential income for a large number of actors in gold mining.

 Concretely, this sub-project has two objectives: firstly, we want to understand the possible evolution of the isotopic and chemical signature of the deposit during the pre-refining of the gold; secondly, we want to evaluate the possibility to guarantee the origin of the gold in these less formalised contexts.